-Labelling items in the classroom provides reading practice and makes it easy for everyone to know where things go.
+Labeling items in the classroom provides reading practice and makes it easy for everyone to know where things go.
 I also label stored materials, so I can find what I need quickly.
-I get tons of use out of my label maker and if a teacher doesn’t have one there’s a good chance it’s on their teacher wish list.
+I get tons of use out of my label maker, and if a teacher doesn’t have one, there’s a good chance it’s on their teacher wish list.

 What did we do before dry erase markers?
 While your child’s classroom may have some, they do get used up, so a fresh set of dry erase markers (and maybe a second color of dry erase markers) will always be handy.